anzo26/anzo26/README.md

 I strive to become a well-rounded and proficient programmer through my studies and practical experience. 💻

-As of October 2024, I started working at Pošta Slovenije, where I am currently developing a mobile application in Android Studio and REST APIs in C# .NET. 🚀
+As of October 2024, I started working at Pošta Slovenije d.o.o., where I am currently developing a mobile application in Android Studio and REST APIs in C# .NET. 🚀

 I am constantly seeking opportunities for growth and innovation.